 Review: Growlanser II: The Sense of Justice

-I can only imagine that unravelling the game’s web of branching pathways back in the early 2000s (before the internet got good) was an equally laborious and totally mind-blowing process.
-Even now the obscurity of the title meant I was trawling through ten year old articles on GameFAQs trying to work out what else had missed/ how much of the game I now needed to replay in order to un-miss it.
+I can only imagine that unravelling the game’s web of branching pathways back in the early 2000s (before the internet got good) was a laborious and equally mind-blowing process.
+Even now the obscurity of the title meant I found myself trawling through ten year old articles on GameFAQs trying to work out what else had missed/ how much of the game I needed to replay in order to un-miss it.

 2018 may have been my first successful attempt at making it through The Sense of Justice, but it’s not the first time I’ve crossed paths with the title.
 Back in 2004 I bought an import PlayStation 2 and the Growlanser Generations double pack (which also includes Growlanser III: The Dual Darkness) because I liked its shiny cover (this is the genuine reason).
 This time I went all out and purchased the Deluxe Edition which comes with a watch.